-- iii) In the Moto2 class, when track familiarisation takes place on a Grand Prix circuit then the road-homologated motorcycle may not be the same brand and within 100cc of the same engine capacity as the current Moto2 official engine supplier (or an announced future supplier).
-That is, if the motorcycle is the same brand as the official Moto2 engine supplier, it must be of a different engine capacity by 100cc or more to the official Moto2 engine. - iv) In the Moto3 class, when track familiarisation takes place on a Grand Prix circuit then the road-homologated motorcycle may not be the same brand and within 50cc of the same engine capacity as the rider's current Moto3 machine.
-That is, if the motorcycle is the same brand as the rider's current Moto3 machine, it must be of a different engine capacity by 50cc or more. - v) In case of dispute regarding machine eligibility the decision of the Technical Director will be final. - d) Wild Card riders and substitute/replacement riders are not subject to any testing restrictions (with the exception that they cannot participate in non-Grand Prix class practices or races at the same event where he has been accepted as a Wild Card (refer Art.
+iii) In the Moto2 class, when track familiarisation takes place on a Grand Prix circuit then the road-homologated motorcycle may not be the same brand and within 100cc of the same engine capacity as the current Moto2 official engine supplier (or an announced future supplier).
+That is, if the motorcycle is the same brand as the official Moto2 engine supplier, it must be of a different engine capacity by 100cc or more to the official Moto2 engine.

+This capacity restriction does not apply to activity on non-Grand Prix circuits.

+iv) In the Moto3 class, when track familiarisation takes place on a Grand Prix circuit then the road-homologated motorcycle may not be the same brand and within 50cc of the same engine capacity as the rider's current Moto3 machine.
+That is, if the motorcycle is the same brand as the rider's current Moto3 machine, it must be of a different engine capacity by 50cc or more.

+This capacity restriction does not apply to activity on non-Grand Prix circuits.

+v) In case of dispute regarding machine eligibility the decision of the Technical Director will be final.

+d) Wild Card riders and substitute/replacement riders are not subject to any testing restrictions (with the exception that they cannot participate in non-Grand Prix class practices or races at the same event where he has been accepted as a Wild Card (refer Art.
 1.11.8).